doetoe/blockchain/README.md

 ##### Run node.py as a script.
 This runs a general node that assists in peer discovery and mining.

 This will start mining and also tries to discover other nodes and synchronize with them.
+The URL of the node will be displayed.

-The nodes operate a full node:
+The nodes operate a full node whose state can be queried through the commands

   * /running      - returns running when the node is running
-  * /block(n)     - returns block n in json format
+  * /block(index) - returns block n in json format
   * /blockchain   - returns the blockchain as seen by this peer in json format
   * /chainlength  - returns the chainlength as seen by this peer

-and also peer discovery services
+and they also peer discovery services through the commands

   * /nodes           - returns a list of URL's of registered miners
-  * /register(url)   - register a url with the tracker
+  * /register(url)   - register a url with the node

 Unless the nodes run on the same computer, you have to specify hostnames and ports, call both with -h to see options.

+Using the URL of the node, you can directly query the node with a web brower, e.g. `http://localhost:5000/block?index=1`

 ##### For transaction processing, run transactionnode.py rather than node.py.